Estonian–Finnish Union: History

 The matter was discussed on December 8, 1917, at the Estonian Council of Elders, where Jaan Raamot spoke about the positive attitude of Pehr Evind Svinhufvud, Speaker of the Senate of Finland.
 In his speech to the Council of Elders, Päts supported the Union and welcomed the idea.

 The idea of a union of countries was relegated to the background after the end of the Estonian War of Independence, but on July 30, 1940, Päts suggested to Finland's Estonian ambassador P. J. Hynninen that Estonia unite into a federation with the same defense, foreign and economic policy and currency.
 Päts was arrested on the same day by Soviet occupation forces.
-After Nazi Germany occupied Estonia in the summer of 1941, the idea of an union re-emerged.
+After Nazi Germany occupied Estonia in the summer of 1941, the idea of a union re-emerged.
 Admiral Johan Pitka presented a proposal for a state union to the President of Finland, Risto Ryti, in Helsinki on November 29, 1941, but Finland's position on the matter was still negative.
 Foreign Minister Rolf Witting justified the negative position on the grounds that Finland would not be able to defend Estonia's territory, and on the fact that Estonians and Finns were so different in nature and mentality that they could not grow together.